-, Substantial A sound system of governance, risk management and control Assurance exist across the organisation, with internal controls operating effectively and being consistently applied to support the achievement of strategic and operational objectives.
-Reasonable There are generally sound systems of governance, risk Assurance management and control in place across the organisation.
+their individual arriual governance assurance statements at year end.
+Substantial Assurance A sound system of governance, risk management and control exist across the organisation, with internal controls operating effectively and being consistently applied to support the achievement of strategic and operational objectives.
+Reasonable Assurance There are generally sound systems of governance, risk management and control in place across the organisation.
 Some issues, non-compliance or scope for improvement were identified which may put at risk the achievement of some of the strategic and operational objectives.
-Limited Significant gaps, weaknesses or non-compliance were identified Assurance across the organisation.
-Improvement is required to the system Assurance of governance, risk management and control to effectively manage risks and ensure that strategic and operational objectives can be achieved.
-No Immediate action is required to address fundamental control Assurance gaps, weaknesses or issues of non-compliance identified across A.SSC.
-GITCC the organisation.
+Limited Assurance Significant gaps, weaknesses or non-compliance were identified across the organisation.
+Improvement is required to the system of governance, risk management and control to effectively manage risks and ensure that strategic and operational objectives can be achieved.
+No Assurance Immediate action is required to address fundamental control gaps, weaknesses or issues of non-compliance identified across the organisation.
 The system of governance, risk management and control is inadequate to effectively manage risks to the achievement of strategic and operational objectives.